sara-nl/clouddocs/bootcamp-20160421/extraDetachWork.markdown

 done
 ```

 - Save the file and exit the editor.
-For example, in nano, you press `Ctrl+X` and then you press `Y` to confirm that you want to save your changes.
+For example, in nano, you press `control-x` and then you press `Y` to confirm that you want to save your changes.
 Then you are back in the terminal.

 - Make the script executable: